TheProxyCompany/proxy-structuring-engine/INFO.md

 In the second example, the output is structured and ready to be used in any system that requires a JSON format.

 ---

+🧵 The Proxy Structuring Engine (PSE)
+Introducing a novel sampling approach for structured outputs in LLMs: the Proxy Structuring Engine.
+A technical thread for AI/ML engineers, researchers, and the architecturally curious.

+What is the Proxy Structuring Engine? 🤖
+PSE is a schema-guided sampling engine that enforces constraints during text generation while maintaining model creativity and speed.
+It ensures outputs from large language models adhere to predefined structures.

+How does PSE enforce schema constraints differently from traditional methods? 🔧 Traditional temperature-based sampling is done randomly over a probability distribution, often leading to undesirable outputs.

+The PSE works directly with the model before sampling, blending probabilistic and deterministic approaches to generate structured and probable text.
+It steers the model to favor schema-compliant tokens.

+What advantages does a state machine-based approach offer over regex or grammar-based constraints? 🔧 State machines provide:

+Parallel exploration of multiple valid paths without backtracking Efficient tracking of partial matches
+Natural extension to different schema types (JSON, SQL, etc.)
+Better handling of mixed-format outputs (e.g., text and structured data) Regexes can be rigid and difficult to scale, whereas state machines offer flexibility and efficiency.

+How is PSE different from constrained decoding?
+Traditional constrained decoding often uses hard filters, limiting creativity.
+PSE's state machines and walkers allow tokens leading to valid continuations, even those with just valid prefixes.
+This balances structure with fluent, creative text.

+What is a "walker" in the PSE? 🚶🏻
+Think of walkers as smart navigators.
+They explore possible generation paths through a state machine representing your schema, evaluating which tokens can advance them.
+Walkers can be customized and use heuristics to efficiently prune invalid paths early, optimizing the traversal process.

+How does the engine handle partial matches or incomplete tokens? 🧩 PSE uses a method we call Best Effort Matching.
+It tracks partial matches and, if a full match isn't in the top predictions, advances the longest valid one.
+For example, if expecting "hello world," even if the model predicts "hello" then "World!", PSE will correctly advance "world," ensuring schema adherence.
+This lets the model naturally complete complex schema elements over multiple steps, even if it makes mistakes.

+How does PSE handle token alignment issues and structural requirements?
+PSE uses a DAWG (Directed Acyclic Word Graph)—an efficient structure representing the model's vocabulary—for prefix-based matching.
+This, combined with Best Effort Matching, ensures structural validity even with partial tokens, leveraging the model's predictions as guidance.

+How does PSE balance structure and reasoning abilities? 🤖 PSE enforces constraints only where necessary, letting the model be creative within boundaries.
+It ensures required structures are followed while letting the model generate expressive content.

+Hooks can be set during structured generation to layer additional sampling.
+For example, when generating a JSON string, you can enable other samplers (like top_p or min_p) to improve the content of the string.
+The PSE does not implement these additional samplers by default.

+What are the trade-offs between immediate constraints and using a trigger in PSE? ⚡️ Immediate constraints guarantee structure but might hinder reasoning on complex tasks.
+PSE can delay constraints using trigger tokens or phrases (like <|tool_call|> or ```json), allowing free-form reasoning and planning before enforcing structure.

+What's the overhead introduced by PSE? ⚡️
+Overhead is O(top_tokens × time_to_advance_token), but remains minimal due to efficient token evaluation (lazy evaluation and early exit optimizations).
+PSE checks N top tokens one by one, resuming generation once a valid continuation is found.
+If no schema-compliant token exists within N top tokens, it selects the longest valid prefix that exists as its own token (Best Effort Matching).

+Does PSE support different machine learning backends? 🤖 Yes!
+PSE (written in Python with optimized Cython data structures via lexpy) supports PyTorch, JAX, and MLX, seamlessly integrating with existing models.

+What are the limitations of PSE? 🪫
+PSE's effectiveness depends on the underlying LLM's quality.
+Complex schemas may require more capable models.

+What are the future directions for PSE? 🧪
+We're expanding schema support (YAML, SQL, Cypher), optimizing performance, and developing benchmarks.

+Is PSE open-source? 🤖
+Yes!
+Find it on GitHub under the Apache 2.0 license: https://github.com/TheProxyCompany/proxy-structuring-engine

+🔥 Ready to try PSE?
+Find us on GitHub: https://github.com/TheProxyCompany/proxy-structuring-engine

+Follow @whatisproxy for updates

+⭐️ Star the repo to show support!